laravel-sydney/laravel-sydney-website/readme.md

       ],

+###Use master view published by Sentinel as our main admin layout

-###Copy the layout of the admin package from /app/routes/packages/rydurham/sentinel/layouts/default.blade.php to app/routes/layouts/scaffold.php
+Copy the layout of the admin package from /app/routes/packages/rydurham/sentinel/layouts/default.blade.php to app/routes/layouts/scaffold.php

 ###Add posts url to header of app/routes/layouts/scaffold.blade.php